Overview

 What to expect from your doctor

-Your health care professional will likely ask a number of questions to understand changes in memory or other thinking skills.
-If you are accompanying someone to an appointment, be prepared to provide your thoughts as needed.
-Your care professional may ask:
+Your healthcare professional asks questions to understand changes in memory or other thinking skills.
+Your healthcare professional may ask:

-- What kinds of memory trouble and mental lapses are you having?
+- What kinds of memory symptoms are you having?
 When did you first notice them?

 - Are they steadily getting worse, or are they sometimes better and sometimes worse?